Powered by

 Chattisgarh: Kamar Tribe accorded Habitat Forest Rights, know of these rights

-Chhattisgarh's Kamar Tribe became the state's first Particularly Vulnerable Tribal Groups to be accorded Habitat Forest Rights under FRA 2006
+The Kamar Tribe of Chhattisgarh recently became the first Particularly Vulnerable Tribal Groups (PVTGs) in the state to be accorded Habitat Forest Rights under the Forest Rights Act (FRA), 2006.

 By B. Mohita